 - Be aware that this plant seeds its self freely.

-Water Requirements: Likes regular water in the summer months,but can withstand some drought.
+Water Requirements: Needs regular water in the summer months.

 Light Requirements: Partial shade to full sun.